27 Oct Personal Injury Case With A Pre-Existing Condition: Ultimate Guide

 AIDS, HIV, Heart Disease, or Cancer

-These pre-existing conditions may complicate your personal injury claim.
+These pre-existing conditions may complicate your personal injury case.

-Your age may also affect your ability to file a personal injury claim.
+Your age may also affect your ability to file a personal injury case.
 In most cases, those who are older than 70 years old will be unable to file a personal injury case.

-In fact, some states have an upper limit on the age at which you can file a claim.
+In fact, some states have an upper limit on the age at which you can file an injury case.
 This is because it’s considered to be too difficult for you to recall the accident and your role in it.

 What About Other Injuries?

-If you’ve suffered any other type of injury in the accident, then this will affect your ability to file a claim regardless of whether you have a pre-existing condition or not.
+If you’ve suffered any other type of injury in the accident, then this will affect your ability to file a legal injury case regardless of whether you have a pre-existing condition or not.
 This is because most states will only allow you to file one claim for your injuries.

-Pre-Existing Conditions That Affect My Ability to File a Claim
+Pre-Existing Conditions That Affect My Ability to File a Legal Case

 There are two major categories of conditions that can impact your ability to file a lawsuit: (1) injuries that occurred before the accident, and (2) injuries that are likely to worsen because of the accident.